Torquay: Tourism

 Torquay has numerous tourist attractions, including Kents Cavern, Britain's most important Stone Age site, which was home to early humans for some 40,000 years.
 The floor is composed of several strata, with remains indicating the prehistoric coexistence there of humans and extinct animals.
-The Rev. J. McEnery explored the cave between 1825 and 1829, and put forth the coexistence theory.
+The Rev. J. McEnery explored the cave between 1825 and 1829 and put forth the coexistence theory.
 The cave was extensively explored from 1865 to 1880 by William Pengelly, who found evidence to support McEnery's hypothesis.
-The caves have attracted many famous people, among them Agatha Christie, Beatrix Potter, King George V and Haile Selassie who was so impressed with his visit that he gave his guide, Leslie Powe a gold sovereign.
+The caves have attracted many famous people, among them Agatha Christie, Beatrix Potter, King George V and Haile Selassie, who was so impressed with his visit that he gave his guide, Leslie Powe, a gold sovereign.

 On the seafront between the Rock Walk and the Marina is the Victorian Pavilion (pictured).
 The adjacent "Friends Fountain" complements the Victorian architecture.
-Just to the side of the fountain in Princess Gardens, directly next to Princess Theatre, is the English Riviera Wheel; a 100 foot high wheel that offers a unique birds eye view of the English Riviera, overlooking Torquay Harbour from a rare perspective.
+Just to the side of the fountain in Princess Gardens, right next to Princess Theatre, is the English Riviera Wheel; a 100-foot-high wheel that offers a unique birds'-eye view of the English Riviera, overlooking Torquay Harbour from a rare perspective.

-Torquay Museum, the oldest in Devon, was founded in 1844, by The Torquay Natural History Society.
+Torquay Museum, the oldest in Devon, was founded in 1844 by The Torquay Natural History Society.
 The museum contains extensive geology, natural science, archaeology and ethnography collections of international importance, including the oldest fossil evidence of modern man in north-west Europe.
-The story of the English Riviera Geopark is told through exhibitions about geology, fossils and archaeology including artefacts from Kents Cavern and other local archaeology.
+The story of the English Riviera Geopark is told through exhibitions on geology, fossils and archaeology, including artefacts from Kents Cavern and other local archaeology.
 The museum has galleries dedicated to diverse topics such as the life of Agatha Christie, ancient Egypt, explorers and ecology.
 Another gallery displays replica historic farmhouse interiors.